sigmeh/hrms/readme.md

         python start_hrms.py
 	}

-The working directory is changed to ~/p/hrms and the `start_hrms.py` is called.
+The working directory is changed to ~/p/hrms and `start_hrms.py` is called.
-This script checks for an active python localhost server, with the option to kill any python server processes not spawned from the current directory.
+This script checks for an active python localhost server, with the option to kill python server processes not spawned from the current directory.
 If applicable, a new server is started by calling `hrms_server.py`.
 The server is set to open the `hrms` script in a browser window, which loads `hrms.html` and the accompanying `hrms.js` and `hrms.css` files.